See NICE 224 (2022).

 Classic symptoms – dysuria, frequency, new wetting, dark or cloudy or smelly urine.
 Frank haematuria, loin pain.
 Fever, shivering (rigors), history of UTI.

 Clean catch ideally, pad (commercial, not cotton wool balls or gauze) if clean catch unsuccessful.
 Else catheter.
 Suprapubic aspiration is an option but needs ultrasound to confirm bladder full.

-Under 3 months – urgent microscopy.
+Under 3 months – send for culture and microscopy.
+Urgent?

 Microscopy interpretation is simply on basis of pyuria pos/neg, bacteria pos/neg.

 Most studies show that clean catch is equivalent to suprapubic aspiration (SPA); limited data on pad, nappy or bag specimens.

 Uricol (Euron, Newcastle) urine pads.
 Check at 10 min intervals (discard after 30mins).
 Cost 18p each.
 Agrees with clean catch for gluc/ket/blood/nitrite (within 1 block ) but in study only 2 cases with leucocytes so ?reliable.

 Health Technology Assessment (Winchester, England).
 10(36):iii-iv, xi-xiii, 1-154, 2006 Oct.